Minuscule 126: Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden classified it to the textual family K^{x}.
 Aland placed it in Category V.

 According to the Claremont Profile Method it represents textual family K^{x} in Luke 1, Luke 10, and Luke 20.

 The text is of an unusual character.

 History

 The manuscript was examined by Heusinger (1752), Birch, Franz Anton Knittel, and Tischendorf.
+Knittel called it Codex Guelpherbytanus (E).
+Scrivener called it Codex 126 in the Gospels and thought it to be 11th Century.

 C. R. Gregory saw it in 1891.

-Currently the codex is located at the Herzog August Bibliothek (Theol.
+Currently, the codex is located at the Herzog August Bibliothek (Theol.
 Gr.
 60) at Wolfenbüttel.